kmnx/wafflesolver/README.md

 bruteforce with recursion,
 pathfinding shortest path to solution

-pathfinding algorithm is "not quite astar" but rather "dijkstra with guardrails"
+pathfinding algorithm is not quite astar but rather "dijkstra with guardrails"